ryzimmer/foundryvtt-runners-in-the-shadows/README.md

 - If you can't find the drag-n-dropped item, refer to "All Items" tab on each sheet.

 ## Credits
-- This work is based on Blades in the Dark (found at http://www.bladesinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
+- This work is based on Runners in the Shadows (found at http://www.Runnersinthedark.com/), product of One Seven Design, developed and authored by John Harper, and licensed for our use under the Creative Commons Attribution 3.0 Unported license (http://creativecommons.org/licenses/by/3.0/).
-- Some assets were taken from here (thank you  timdenee and joesinghaus): https://github.com/joesinghaus/Blades-in-the-Dark
+- Some assets were taken from here (thank you  timdenee and joesinghaus): https://github.com/joesinghaus/runners-in-the-shadows

 [screenshot_all]: ./images/screenshot_all.png "screenshot_all"